zhmur/servicenow-guides/ServiceNow style guide.md

 ## Patterns
 1. Consider a script include for each table to implement data manipulations: creating, modifying, querying data.
 1. Never allow deletion of records for end users (not platform administrators).
 Consider using "active" field instead.
-1. Use templates to store static (default) values in case you need to create incident, task etc. Template can be exposed for an end users.
+1. Use templates to store static (default) values in case you need to create/update incident, task etc. Template can be exposed for end users.
+If template can't be used (for example, you want to submit request using Service Catalog API), create system property and put JSON with static values there.

 ## Performance
 1. Specify fields to return by a database view.
 And include only fields which you need.